 If your fear of commitment causes anxiety or other emotional distress, therapy can help there, too.

-A therapist can also offer support in one-on-one therapy if your partner’s behavior is affecting your emotional health, but couples’ therapy could be another place to work on this.
+A therapist can also offer support in one-on-one therapy if your partner’s behavior is affecting your mental health, but couples’ therapy could be another place to work on this.

 If you truly love your partner and want to make the relationship work, but something is holding you back and preventing you from taking steps toward commitment, couples therapy can help.